9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 At the back of it, there is a protected and off-limits area where the iguanas lay their eggs.

 NOTE – on the way to the Wall of Tears, you will need to sign in and write your name at the security checkpoint.
-It’s nothing major and you will see it every time you will enter a protected area.
-It’s a way to have a sort of control of the visitors.
+It’s nothing major, and you will see it every time you enter a protected area.
+It’s a way to have a sort of control over the visitors.

 It says it closes at 6 pm but there is no gate and people go back and forth to run.
 It’s just not advisable to walk through the path when it’s dark.